What is overclocking CPU?

-You guys must hear about CPU overclocking.
-But still, don’t know what is it and how it’s work.
+You guys must hear about overclocking CPU.
+But still, don’t know what is it and how it works.
 But don’t worry after reading this article you will get to understand everything.
-CPU overclocking is basically increase the clock speed or frequency of any particular processor.
+Overclocking CPU is basically increase the clock speed or frequency of any particular processor.

 By overclocking you can increase the overall performance of that processor and get some extra output.
 But Overclocking a CPU is not a permanent solution if you want faster processing.